jmrphy/media_civil_war/media_civil_war.md

-According to Warren, technologies such as televisions, radios, and newspapers decrease the probability of civil war onset because they increase the state's communicative powers to induce loyalty from the population more than they empower competing messages from challengers of state power.
+According to Warren, technologies such as televisions, radios, and newspapers decrease the probability of civil war onset because they increase the state's communicative power more than the communicative power of potential challengers.
 While mass media technologies lower the costs of communication for the state and potential challengers alike, mass media technologies increase the normative influence of the state in particular because of economies of scale which are unique to the production of normative influence.
 Because a media message achieves a larger effect on receivers who believe the message was widely disseminated, the production of normative influence through mass media brings increasing marginal returns for each additional unit of effort, as each additional recipient receiving the message increases the effect of the message on the rest of the receivers.
 Because the state is inherently a larger-scale producer of symbolic content than potential insurgent groups, higher levels of mass media are expected to make stronger states and therefore lower the probability of observing civil war.

-Using state-level data for a large panel of countries from 1945 to 1999, Warren constructs a media density index (MDI) on a country-year basis capturing the total number of televisions, radios, and newspapers per person.[^5] Warren demonstrates that, after controlling for other predictors of civil war, mass media density is associated with more than a tenfold decrease in the likelihood of observing civil war in a particular country-year.
+Using state-level data for a large panel of countries from 1945 to 1999, Warren constructs a media density index (MDI) on a country-year basis capturing the total number of televisions, radios, and newspapers per 100 people.[^5] Warren demonstrates that, after controlling for other predictors of civil war, mass media density is associated with more than a tenfold decrease in the likelihood of observing civil war in a particular country-year.